 This does not need to be an either/or choice, though.
 The most accurate solutions often combine rules-based systems with machine learning.
 As an example, one of our customers in the advertising sector combines both to automatically draft responses to Requests for Proposals (RFPs).
 A rules-based system is leveraged to filter a library of answers to prior RFP questions to those that are relevant to the given RFP (based on country, industry, and other factors).
 Then a machine learning algorithm is used to predict the best answer to each question from within that filtered library.

 Combining rules-based systems with machine learning enables each approach to make up for the shortcomings of the other.
 Rules-based systems can make the obvious decisions, provide guardrails to avoid undesirable outcomes, and can deliver accurate decisions before any data is gathered.
 Machine learning can augment these systems by improving accuracy over time and responding to changes in the environment.

 Catalytic is the only technology built from the ground up with all of these capabilities in one no-code, cloud platform—giving you the most seamless way to create smart workflows using the latest digital, automation, and AI technologies.
 Using Catalytic’s user-friendly framework, citizen developers can easily build enterprise-grade automated processes that connect systems, data, and people.
 The result is a faster, leaner, and fully digitized business that can execute higher volumes of work with less time, cost, and risk.

-To discover what the true value of automation can be, try our new business impact assessment to get an instant estimate of the benefits of improving your workflows with Catalytic.
+To discover what the true value of automation can be, try our automation potential calculatorto get an instant estimate of the benefits of improving your workflows with Catalytic.